-After approval from the Columbarium Committee, FUMCR will repurchase your unused niche for 75% of the purchase price.
-Once cremains are placed in a niche, no refund will be made, even if the cremains are removed by the heirs.
+After approval from the Board of Trustees, FUMCR will repurchase your unused niche for 75% of the purchase price.
+Once cremains are placed in a niche, no refund will be made even if the cremains are removed by the heirs.
 The niche cannot be sold to or used by anyone other than those listed in the original Application Form.

 What if I have already made other burial arrangements?